turingschool/front-end-curriculum/lessons/module-2/making-a-game-with-canvas.md

 ```

 #### .fillRect(x, y, width, height)
-We can use the context `fillRect` method to draw solid rectangles on our canvas.
+The `fillRect` method to draw solid rectangles on our canvas.
 It takes four arguments,

 * **x**: the starting position on the horizontal axis for the rectangle
 * **y**: the starting position on the vertical axis for the rectangle